lejo/windows-dev-env/README.md

 ## Run dev setup script to install basic development tools and development kits.

 Start PowerShell as Administrator and run the command below.
-This will take around 60 minutes to complete. *Make sure to close all other open applications and windows as your computer will restart at the end of this.*
+This will take around 2 hours to complete. *Make sure to close all other open applications and windows as your computer will restart at the end of this.*

 ```powershell
 Install-BoxstarterPackage -PackageName https://raw.githubusercontent.com/lejo/windows-dev-env/master/boxstarter -DisableReboots